petelc/FormDesignerApp/documentation/FormDesignerAppDocuments/Solution-Architecture-Document.md

 This document outlines the architecture for a modern, enterprise-grade React application that interfaces with the FormDesignerAPI backend.
 The application will be built using TypeScript, React 18+, Redux Toolkit for state management, and React Bootstrap for UI components, with comprehensive JWT-based authentication and role-based access control.

+**Core Innovation**: This application leverages AI-powered document intelligence and automated code generation to transform PDF forms into fully functional React components with backend code, significantly accelerating form development workflows.

 ---

 ## 2. System Overview

 ### 2.1 Purpose
-The Form Designer React Application provides a user-friendly interface for creating, managing, and deploying dynamic forms.
-It connects to the FormDesignerAPI Clean Architecture backend to handle all business logic and data persistence.
+The Form Designer React Application provides an intelligent, automated solution for form creation and deployment.
+Users can either upload existing PDF forms for AI-powered analysis and extraction, or build forms from scratch using a drag-and-drop interface.
+The application then generates production-ready React components and backend code through the FormDesignerAPI's code generation engine.

 ### 2.2 Key Features

+#### Phase 1 Priority Features (Weeks 1-8)
 - **User Authentication & Authorization**: JWT token-based authentication with role-based access control (RBAC)
+- **PDF Upload & Processing**: Upload PDF forms for document intelligence analysis
+- **Document Intelligence Integration**: Extract form structure, fields, and layout from PDFs using Azure Document Intelligence
+- **Code Generation**: Transform form definitions into React components and backend code using template engine
+- **Project Management**: Manage form projects, view generated code, download artifacts
+- **User Management**: Admin interface for managing users and roles

+#### Phase 2 Features (Weeks 9-16)
+- **Form Builder**: Drag-and-drop interface for manual form design
 - **Form Management**: Create, edit, delete, and publish forms
-- **Form Builder**: Drag-and-drop interface for form design
 - **Form Submission**: Public-facing form filling and submission
-- **User Management**: Admin interface for managing users and roles
 - **Responsive Design**: Mobile-first, modern business styling
 - **Real-time Validation**: Client-side and server-side validation
 - **State Management**: Centralized Redux store with persistence